Sophie Duker

-Sophie Duker (born 1989/1990) is a British stand-up comedian and writer.
+Sophie Duker (born January 1990) is a British stand-up comedian and writer.

 Early life

 Duker was born in London to first-generation immigrants from West Africa.
 Her mother is from Cameroon and her father is from Ghana.
-She studied French and English at Wadham College, Oxford.
+She attended North London Collegiate School until 2008 before studying French and English at Wadham College, Oxford.
 She joined the Oxford Imps in her first year at university.

 Career

 An alumna of the Pleasance Comedy Reserve, Duker was shortlisted for the Funny Women award in 2015.
 She founded and hosted the "Manic Pixie Dream Girls" show as part of Edinburgh's Free Festival in 2016 and 2017.